 As I once heard Rausse quote Jefferson, “It is neither wealth nor splendor but tranquility and occupation which brings happiness.”
 It seems that learning about Jefferson’s passions reignited his own.
 In 1997, Rausse began his own vineyard, Gabriele Rausse Winery.
 Situated right under his house are the fermentation and storage rooms, where stainless steel vats and wood barrels run wall to wall.

-As he gave us a tour of the facilities, we stumbled upon his wine cellar—one wine connoisseurs would envy.
+As he gave us a tour of the facilities at Gabriele Rausse Winery, we stumbled upon his wine cellar—one wine connoisseurs would envy.
 We came to learn that each bottle housed in the cellar held a memory.
 There were bottles from his first vintages at vineyards like Barboursville Vineyards, Monticello and Gabriele Rausse Winery, and one from each year his children was born.

-His sons, Tim, 38, and Peter, 30, now play prominent roles in this boutique winery.
-Comprised of 9 acres altogether, the winery is spread among two different locations.
+His sons, Tim and Peter, now play prominent roles in this boutique winery.
+Comprised of 9 acres altogether, the Gabriele Rausse Winery is spread among two different locations.
 On those acres are Nebbiolo, Grüner Veltliner, Roussanne and Merlot vines used for crafting many wines each season.
 The winery also presses and processes over a dozen other varietals from small-scale vineyards in the area.
 The vineyards want no one other than the Rausses to transform their grapes into wine.
 One of his most recent ventures is the Chasselas grape from Redlands Vineyards, which recently produced the Chasselas Doré varietal.
 This wine, a funky sparkling, is dry and full-bodied with high acidity, and has lemon and green apple aromas mixing with flavors of citrus, apple and pear.

-The tasting room, tucked against a densely treed hillside, is just up the road from Monticello, but has an entirely different feel.
+The tasting room of Gabriele Rausse Winery, tucked against a densely treed hillside, is just up the road from Monticello, but has an entirely different feel.
 Made of wood and glass, the structure is humble in size for a winemaker of Rausse’s caliber.
 However, it welcomes in its surroundings, and supports the idea that the grapes and wine are shaped by Central Virginia’s sun and soil.

 SARAH SHORT, our Senior Editor, has degrees in English and journalism and a master’s in HR, and her work can be seen in all of our publications on topics ranging from wine and weddings to parenting and sporting life.